Print

 • you are asked to pay fees related to work permits, police clearance checks, visas, MSIC cards (Maritime Security Identification Card), marine certificates and other licences

-• the company is collecting the money for us or you are told that we require the fees be paid to the fake company.
+• the company is claiming to collect the money for us or you are told that we require the fees be paid to the company.

 Look at the email address